 Written by Robin Dehondt

-Need help in implementing a rolling forecast or the beyond-budgeting approach?
+Need help in implementing the beyond-budgeting approach?
 Do not hesitate to reach out to our finance expert, Robin Dehondt.